SyedNusrath07/Traffic-Management/README.md

 providing a seamless experience for users.
 Remember that staying responsive to user

 needs and technological advancements is key to long-term success.

+<h1>PHASE 3:Traffic Management System</h1>

+Objectives:
+● Monitor real-time traffic conditions at strategic locations.

+● Collect data on traffic flow, density, and speed.

+● Provide actionable insights for traffic management and city planning.

+1. Description:
+       Give the title and description to reflect that this is a traffic management project.

+2. Hardware Setup:
+       In the Wokwi workspace, use the IoT board to a suitable board for traffic management, such as "NodeMCU" or "ESP8266."

+3. Connect New Sensors:
+       Connect the new traffic sensors to the IoT board as required.
+Ensure that you follow the wiring instructions for the specific sensors you are using.

+4. Code:
+       The code to accommodate the new sensors and the requirements of a traffic management system.
+For example,to develop a Python script on the loT devices to send real-time traffic data to the traffic information platform

+import paho.mqtt.client as mqtt import json import time from random import randint

+# Simulating traffic data
+def generate_traffic_data():
+return {
+'location': 'Intersection A',
+'timestamp': int(time.time()),
+'traffic_level': randint(1, 5) # Random traffic level for
+demonstration
+}

+# MQTT settings
+mqtt_broker = 'your_broker_address'
+mqtt_topic = 'traffic_data_topic'

+# Callbacks
+def on_connect(client, userdata, flags, rc): print(f"Connected with result code {rc}") client.subscribe(mqtt_topic) def on_publish(client, userdata, mid): print(f"Message {mid} published.")

+# Create MQTT client
+client = mqtt.Client()
+client.on_connect = on_connect
+client.on_publish = on_publish

+# Connect to broker
+client.connect(mqtt_broker, 1883, 60)

+# Main loop
+try:
+while True:
+traffic_data = generate_traffic_data()
+payload = json.dumps(traffic_data)

+# Publish data to the topic
+client.publish(mqtt_topic, payload)

+# Sleep for a short interval (e.g., 1 second)
+time.sleep(1)
+except KeyboardInterrupt:
+print("Script terminated by user.") client.disconnect()

+5. Simulate the Traffic Management System:
+       Click the "Run Simulation" button to test your modified code with the new sensors.
+Ensure that the IoT board simulates the traffic management tasks and provides real-time data related to traffic conditions.

+6. Monitor and Debug:
+       Use the Wokwi Serial Monitor to observe and debug your code .
+Process further when there is no any issues.

+7. Simulated Image:
+       The IoT Traffic Monitoring System offers a technological solution to the challenges of urban traffic, providing decision-makers with valuable insights for better traffic management and fostering a data-driven approach to city planning.
+The project represents a step towards smart cities that leverage IoT technologies to create more efficient and sustainable urban environments.